acne causes treatment

 Moderate to severe inflammatory acne.

-For people with moderate to severe inflammatory acne, oral antibiotics or an oral retinoid known as isotretinoin may be recommended.
-Topical medication may be used in combination with oral treatments.
-Women often benefit from hormonal treatment with a birth control pill.
+For individuals dealing with moderate to severe inflammatory acne, healthcare professionals may recommend oral antibiotics or an oral retinoid known as isotretinoin.
+Complementary use of topical medication may be advised.
+Women, especially, may find hormonal treatment through a birth control pill beneficial.

 Acne and pregnancy

-Many acne treatments are not safe for use during pregnancy.
-Women who are pregnant or intending to become pregnant should consider stopping all acne treatments before becoming pregnant.
-If acne therapy becomes necessary, discuss the options with your healthcare provider.
+Several acne treatments are not safe for use during pregnancy.
+Women who are pregnant or planning to conceive should consider discontinuing all acne treatments before becoming pregnant.
+If acne therapy becomes essential, it is advisable to discuss the available options with your healthcare provider.